 The main gear landing gear lights #64 in step 17 were not used, this F-16C block has the larger nose wheel door lights, part #55 in STEP 23.

-In STEP 37, the AMRAAM wing tip launcher
+In STEP 37, the later style LAU-129 AMRAAM wing tip launchers

 The remainder of the kit assembly was per Revell instructions like fitting the ECM stubs #107, 108 on the wing leading edges and the intake anti-collision lights.

 But I wanted to add some CFT (conformal

 fuel tanks) on the upper fuselage as often seen on Polish F-16C's as well.

 These parts are not in this kit, I got these from the Kinetic F-16D kit;